Community Resources>

 For additional information on supports and programs, please visit sgfoodbank.ca.

-This day is an opportunity to honour the lost children and Survivors of residential schools, their families, and communities.
+September 30th, 2021, marked the first National Day for Truth and Reconciliation.
+Annually, we recognize this day as an opportunity to honour the lost children and Survivors of residential schools, their families, and communities.

 To create a deeper understanding of our world, we must learn, educate and listen.